Analytic semi-universal deformations in logarithmic complex geometry: Introduction

 In subsection \ref{Infinite dimensional construction}, we construct an infinite-dimensional \textit{log} family $(\mathfrak{X},\mathcal{M}_{\mathfrak{X}})\to\mathfrak{Z}^{\log}$ (Proposition \ref{prop:log moduli}).
 Given a log deformation $(\mathcal{Y},\mathcal{M}_{\mathcal{Y}})\to T$ of $(X_0,\mathcal{M}_{X_0})$, with base point $t_0$, an essential point is to show that a triangularly privileged \textit{log} cuirasse $q_0^{\dagger}$ exists on $(X_0,\mathcal{M}_{X_0})\simeq (\mathcal{Y},\mathcal{M}_{\mathcal{Y}})(t_0)$ and it extends to a log cuirasse $q^{\dagger}_t$ on the fibre $(\mathcal{Y}_t,\mathcal{M}_{\mathcal{Y}_t})$, for $t$ in a neighborhood of $t_0$ (Propositions \ref{prop:log fibrewise cuirasse} and \ref{prop:log triangularly smoothness}).
 This allows us to show the \textit{completeness} of the log family $(\mathfrak{X},\mathcal{M}_{\mathfrak{X}})\to\mathfrak{Z}^{\log}$.

 In subsection \ref{finite dimensional reduction}, we proceed with a finite-dimensional reduction procedure, which produces a semi-universal deformation of $(X_0,\mathcal{M}_{X_0})$ out of the complete log family $(\mathfrak{X},\mathcal{M}_{\mathfrak{X}})\to\mathfrak{Z}^{\log}$.
 The finite-dimensionality is achieved with the exact same procedure used by Douady in the classical case.
 This is because the space $\mathfrak{Z}^{\log}$ of log puzzles does not come endowed with a non-trivial log structure.
-We present the finite-dimensional reduction procedure in detail.
-We prove \begin{theorem} (Theorem $\ref{thm:log fin dim douady versal}$) Every compact fine log complex space $(X_0,\mathcal{M}_{X_0})$ admits a semi-universal deformation $(p:(\mathfrak{X},\mathcal{M}_\mathfrak{X})\rightarrow ((S,\mathcal{O}_S^{\times}),s_0),i)$. \end{theorem} The existence of semi-universal deformations of morphisms between compact complex analytic spaces follows naturally from Douady's results (see \cite{Flenner}, p.
-130).
+We prove \begin{theorem} (Theorem $\ref{thm:log fin dim douady versal}$) Every compact fine log complex space $(X_0,\mathcal{M}_{X_0})$ admits a semi-universal deformation $((S,s_0), (\mathfrak{X},\mathcal{M}_\mathfrak{X}), i)$. \end{theorem} For a construction of a semi-universal deformation in the \textit{non-fine} log context see, for instance, \cite{RS} where a semi-universal family is obtained by means of \textit{Artin approximation} (see, also, \cite{ruddat2019local}).

+The existence of semi-universal deformations of morphisms between compact complex analytic spaces follows naturally from Douady's results (see \cite[p.
+130]{Flenner}).
 Analogously, we take a further step in our work studying semi-universal deformations of log morphisms.
-Moreover, given a morphism of log complex spaces, we have the notion of \textit{log smoothness} (see, for instance, \cite{GrossKansas}, p.
-107) and \textit{log flatness} (see \cite{illusie2013}).
+Given a morphism of log complex spaces, we have the notion of \textit{log smoothness} (see, for instance, \cite[p.
+107]{GrossKansas}) and \textit{log flatness} (see \cite{illusie2013}).
 These notions generalize and extend the classical notions of smoothness and flatness, which are retrieved if we consider complex spaces endowed with trivial log structures.
 In \cite{KatoMa}, K. Kato writes that a log structure is \enquote{magic by which a degenerate scheme begins to behave as being non-degenerate}.

 For example, the affine toric variety $\Spec_{\an}\mathbb{C}[P]$, with its canonical divisorial log structure, is log smooth over $\Spec\mathbb{C}$ (equipped with the trivial log structure), despite almost always not being smooth in the usual sense.
 In what follows, we denote the analytic spectrum $\text{Spec}_{\text{an}}\mathbb{C}[P]$ of a monoid ring simply by $\Spec\mathbb{C}[P]$.